apple/coremltools/BUILDING.md

 Follow these steps:

 1. Fork and clone the GitHub [coremltools repository](https://github.com/apple/coremltools).

-2. Run the [build.sh](scripts/build.sh) script to activate the appropriate release environment and build `coremltools`.
-The build.sh script uses Python 3.7, but you can include `--python=3.5` (or `3.6`, `3.8`, and so on) as a argument to change the Python version.
-The script creates a new `build` folder with the coremltools distribution, and a `dist` folder with Python wheel files.
+2. Run the [build.sh](scripts/build.sh) script to build `coremltools`.
+	* By default this script uses Python 3.7, but you can include `--python=3.5` (or `3.6`, `3.8`, and so on) as a argument to change the Python version.
+	* The script creates a new `build` folder with the coremltools distribution, and a `dist` folder with Python wheel files.

 3. Run the [test.sh](scripts/test.sh) script to test the build.

-Both scripts automatically run the `env_create` and `env_activate` scripts.
-To examine them, see the following:

-* [`env_create.sh`](scripts/env_create.sh): Reads the required packages in `coremltools/reqs` and installs them into a new environment.
-This new environment is located at `<repo root>/coremltoos/envs`.
-The environment is named after the `py` parameter.
+**Under the hood**: If an Anaconda or Miniconda environment doesn't already exists or is not up-to-date, the `build.sh` script automatically runs the [`env_create.sh`](scripts/env_create.sh) script to create the environment.
+It then uses [`env_activate.sh`](scripts/env_activate.sh) to activate the environment and set up the appropriate version of Python.
+The new environment is located at `<repo root>/coremltoos/envs` and is named after the `py` parameter.
 For example, a development environment with py 3.7 is named `coremltools-dev-py37`.
-* [`env_activate.sh`](scripts/env_activate.sh): Activates the new environment with `conda activate`.

 ## Build targets